martinmclarnon/opentelemetry-demo-cx-rum/CXRUMINTEGRATION.md

 }
 ```

-5 - Add new React component is responsible for loading and initializing Coralogix RUM
+5 - Add new React component, this responsible for loading and initializing Coralogix RUM

 To load the Coralogix RUM SDK dynamically to ensure it doesn’t block page rendering.
-Navigate to, ```./src/otel-colletor/frontend/pages```, and create a new file, ```./src/otel-colletor/frontend/pages/_coralogix.tsx```, and add the code below,
+Navigate to, ```./src/frontend/pages```, and create a new file, ```./src/frontend/pages/_coralogix.tsx```, and add the code below,

 ```typescript
 'use client';